What Does it Cost to Study Abroad?

 In addition to tuition and fees, students will incur costs of room, meals, books, transportation, passport, student visa/study permit (if required) and personal expenses.
 The totals for these costs will vary according to study abroad location.Note that the University of Scranton includes a comprehensive health and emergency evacuation insurance policy to every student studying abroad at no additional cost.

-Students studying abroad for an intersession or a summer session:Students studying abroad for short terms will be charged a $350 University of Scranton administrative fee and a non-refundable application fee of $75.In addition to the University of Scranton charges, students will incur the following costs: tuition (which varies according to study destination), room, meals, books, transportation, student visa/study permit (if required) and personal expenses.Note that the University of Scranton includes a comprehensive health and emergency evacuation insurance policy to every student studying abroad at no additional cost.
+Students studying abroad for an intersession or a summer session:Students studying abroad for short terms will be charged a non-refundable application fee of $125.In addition to the University of Scranton charges, students will incur the following costs: tuition (which varies according to study destination), room, meals, books, transportation, student visa/study permit (if required) and personal expenses.Note that the University of Scranton includes a comprehensive health and emergency evacuation insurance policy to every student studying abroad at no additional cost.

 Study Abroad Invoicing